mkwitko/ERH---Health-System-Managment/README.md

 To make use of this repository, you need to create your firebase project and config your variables in the src/environmets/configFirebase file.

-We already created an auth service with many funcionalities ready to production.
+We already created an auth service, a crud and a simple upload/delete to firebase storage system.

 Enjoy (: